TAP-GGC/project-template/README.md

 ## Project Setup/Installation
 <i> This section is dedicated to linking to .md files in your documents/tutorial/ folder that will contain instructions on installation

 Your repo doesn't have to have every section used below.
-This is just an example for you so you can get an idea of what your own repo should look like</i>
+This is just an example so you can get an idea of what your own repo should look like</i>

 ### Opening a blank Scratch page
 [Click here to view instructions](/Documents/tutorial/Opening%20a%20blank%20Scratch%20page.md)